 How many women can you name who appear in our history books?
 Unfortunately, off the top of your head, it’s probably just one or two!
-With the celebration of all things science this week, we highlight women who have paved their career in a male-dominated industry and are role models for young girls today – showing them that they can really pursue and succeed in a science career, especially today where opportunities in STEM for females are widely encouraged and needed!
+Here we celebrate and highlight the women who have paved their career in a male-dominated industry and are role models for young girls today – showing them that they can really pursue and succeed in a science career, especially today where opportunities in STEM for females are widely encouraged and needed!

 Katherine Johnson – Mathematician